Arsator/Milestone1/README.md

-This is a pipeline which builds docker image and pushes it into dockerhub.
+This repo contains a simple java application which computes sizeof list, sum of list elements and number of unique elements.
+It uses Maven for packaging and testing unit testcases.
+It also has Jenkinsfile(pipeline as code) which automates building process of docker image from Dockerfile and pushes it into dockerhub.